Case analysis with Repertory of Phenomenons

-The Repertory of Phenomena offers a new, very valid and transparent possibility of case analysis – always on the basis of the entire Materia medica.
+The Repertory of Phenomenons offers a new, very valid and transparent method of case analysis – always on the basis of the entire Materia medica.

 The repertory no longer consists of rubrics, but of phenomena, i.e. individual terms, which can be combined with each other as desired.
 By taking into account all synonyms, the search for the correct phenomena is extremely intuitive.
 For example, the search for the terms 'dogmatic', 'headstrong', 'self-willed' etc. always leads to the phenomenon 'Stubborn'.
 All synonymous terms are united into one phenomenon (or one rubric), which greatly simplifies the search and work, especially in the mind chapter.